 • The most popular places for English teaching jobs in South Korea are the country’s two biggest cities – Seoul and Busan.
 However, there are TEFL opportunities in all cities and many rural locations for those looking for a more laidback South Korea experience.

-• English teachers in South Korea can expect a basic monthly salary for a full-time position to be in the region of 2 million – 2.5 million Won (£1,280 – £1,600 / $1,670 – $2,000) per month.
+• A typical salary for a full-time position is usually in the region of 2 million – 2.5 million Won (£1,280 – £1,600 / $1,670 – $2,000) per month.
 Meanwhile, those with previous experience can earn up to 2.8 million Won (£1,800 / $2,345) per month.

 • Alongside your base salary, English teachers usually receive a benefits package that will often include round-trip airfare, accommodation, bonuses and discounted medical care.

 • To teach English in South Korea, you will need a bachelor’s degree, a TEFL qualification and a clean background check.
-Some employers also require experience and native-English speaking teachers.
+Some employers also require experience and native-English-speaking teachers.

 • The maximum age for teaching in South Korea at a public school is 62.